 - Scientific Research and Experimental Development Program

 - Industrial Research Assistance Program (IRAP)

 - Rural Economic Development program

 Student Work Placement Program (SWPP)

-NEW!
-The Government of Canada’s Student Work Placement Program (SWPP) is rolling out a new funding program to support quality work-integrated learning (WIL) experiences for students in the fields of science, technology, engineering, math (STEM) and business with the goal of creating 10,000 paid student placements over the next four years (2017 – 2021).
-The work placements are full-time and 16 weeks in length.
+The Government of Canada’s Student Work Placement Program (SWPP) funding program continues to support quality work-integrated learning (WIL) experiences for students in the fields of science, technology, engineering, math (STEM) and business with the goal of creating 10,000 paid student placements.

 The Co-operative Education Tax Credit is a refundable tax credit.
 It is available to employers who hire students enrolled in a co-operative education program at an Ontario university or college.
 The tax credit is based on salaries and wages paid to a student in a co-operative education work placement.
 Corporations can claim 25 percent of eligible expenditures (30 percent for small businesses).
 The maximum credit for each work placement is $3,000.
 Most work placements are for a minimum employment period of 10 weeks up to a maximum of four months.

 OITC allows eligible corporations to claim a 10% refundable tax credit, up to $300,000 per year for qualified expenditures on scientific research and experimental development (SR&ED) performed in Ontario.
 Qualified expenditures include salaries and wages of employees directly engaged in SR&ED.